|David Mark [Dawid ben Eliyahu]|

 In terms of Crypto Jews, I use that term a bit more loosely when it comes to Jewish or Israelite communities that share many traditions with normative Torah Jews, but these communities became lost or disconnected.
 With the advent of the Internet, coupled with the rise of Israel as real power, these communities are awakening and seeking a real return to their roots.

-Naomi: Can you explain the concept of Global Israel that I heard you speak of on your podcast with Rabbi Harry Rozenberg?
+Naomi: Can you explain the concept of Global Israel that I heard you speak of with on your podcast with Rabbi Harry Rozenberg?
 Can it become a reality or is it just an idea?

 David Mark: There is a Midrash that says at the end of time the Land of Israel will spread throughout the world.
 This is not fairy tale stuff.
 Wherever an Israelite is he or she can activate what is called in Kabbalah, their nekudat Tzion or point of Zion.
 I am not talking about the State here, but rather a consciousness.
 With the Internet a true consciousness like I am talking about is possible.
 The State of Israel can certainly facilitate this, but in reality it doesn’t need to.
 We can and we will.
-None of what we read in the Bible or Midrash is hokey pokey, but rather coded blueprints for us to implement in order to create a better, more perfect world.
+None of what we read in the Bible or Midrash is hokey pokey, but rather coded blueprints for us to implement in order to create a better for perfect world.

 So yes, it is possible and really it is happening now.
 Whether it is Rabbi Harry’s iTribe or much of our own network through Israel Rising or our sites like Israel Africa Hub people are waking up to something much bigger than becoming an Israeli citizen.
 Israelite traditions and our approach to the world are becoming the basis for many communities around the world.
 In many ways these ordinances that we are all striving to live by is an alternate form of governance, free of boundaries and yet striving to create the ultimate global community.